 These iron levels may indicate toxicity; however, iron levels alone do not predict toxicity accurately.
 Total iron binding capacity is often inaccurate and not helpful in diagnosing serious poisoning and is not recommended.
 The most accurate approach is to serially measure levels of serum iron, HCO 3 , and pH (with calculation of the anion gap); these findings are then evaluated together, and results are correlated with the patient’s clinical status.
 For example, toxicity is suggested by increasing iron levels, metabolic acidosis, worsening symptoms, or, more typically, some combination of these findings.

 If radiopaque tablets are visible on abdominal x-ray, whole-bowel irrigation with polyethylene glycol 1 to 2 L/h for adults or 25 to 40 mL/kg/h for children is done until no iron is visible on repeat abdominal x-ray.
-Administration via NGT may be necessary to deliver these large volumes and care must be taken to protect the airway; intubation see Airway Establishment and Control : Tracheal Intubation may be necessary.
+Administration via NGT may be necessary to deliver these large volumes and care must be taken to protect the airway; intubation may be necessary (see Tracheal Intubation).
 Gastric lavage is usually not helpful because vomiting tends to empty the stomach more efficiently.
 Activated charcoal does not adsorb iron and should be used only if other toxins also were ingested.